w3c/opentrack-cg/spec/model/overview.md

 Competition rounds aims at qualifying athletes to next round until the final.
 There are competitions that only have one final round such as Marathon or Cross Country races.

-Rounds in **Field events** are rounds of [Trials](#field-trials), where athletes have several attempts to achieve the best performance.
-Depending on the discipline and the number of competitors, number of trials varies.
-Athletes will be credited with their best valid performances after the rounds of trials.

 _Examples of Competition rounds are: 110m Hurdles Men **Preliminary Round Heat 1**, 10,000m Men **Final**, and 110 Hurdles Man **Semifinal 1**._

 Rounds may be described by the following properties: